webarkit/webarkit.github.io/_posts/2020-12-04-arnft-jsartoolkitnft-webar-kit.md

 # ARnft and JsartoolkitNFT under the WebARKit organization
 ## Latest news in the WebARKit organization

-### What happened in the Webarkit community?
+### What happened in the WebARKit community?
 ARnft and JsartoolkitNFT news...

-Our team member and co-founder @kalwalt has transferred ownership of its repositories ARnft and JsartoolkitNFT to the WebARKit organization, to be completely part of this project.
-They are two little libraries for WebAR based on the WebARKitLib C++ library derived from Artoolkit5 but with only the strict necessary for WebAR.
-The features of ARnft and JsartoolkitNFT are: marker tracking with NFT technology (Natural Feature tracking), ES6 standard support, modularity, Treejs rendering engine.
-We plan to add new features to them: Multi NFT support, other useful methods. support for other Rendering engines/libaries like AframeVR, Babylon.js, performances improves.
+Our team member and co-founder [@kalwalt](https://twitter.com/kalwalt) has transferred ownership of its repositories [ARnft](https://github.com/webarkit/ARnft) and [JsartoolkitNFT](https://github.com/webarkit/jsartoolkitNFT) to the WebARKit organization, to be completely part of this project.
+They are two little libraries for WebAR based on the [WebARKitLib](https://github.com/webarkit/WebARKitLib) C++ library derived from Artoolkit5 but with only the strict necessary for WebAR.
+The features of ARnft and JsartoolkitNFT are: marker tracking with NFT technology (Natural Feature tracking), ES6 standard support, modularity, Threejs rendering engine.
+We plan to add new features to them: Multi NFT support, other useful methods, support for other rendering engines/libraries like AframeVR, Babylon.js, performances improves.
 In the next weeks/month we will add some of these.

 ### Website improvement

-Our Website is based on Jekyll static generator, we had change the theme for a better styling based on Bulma.
+Our website is based on Jekyll static generator, we had change the theme for a better styling based on Bulma.
 We used the bulma-clean-theme, very easy to setup with nice support for Mobile.
 But the most important news about our website is the PWA feature.
 Now it can be installed as an app in the user machine, with all the tools included.

 ### Tools and Examples in the Website